iPROS Urban Planning

 class="retina-image"

-This is a case study of photocatalytic coating on the exterior walls and glass of a detached house (anti-dirt measures).
+This is a case study of glass photocatalyst application for a detached house (anti-soiling measures).

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)